Category Archives: Devotion

 When I was new in my walk with the Lord, I commonly heard the term “sacrificial praise.”
 I was like: Who feels like giving praise when you’re going through hardships and struggles?

-But I have learned in doing just this very thing, can unlock a lot of the weight and heaviness of one’s heart.
-This was a huge breakthrough for me, and I imagine can be for you as well.
+However, I have learned that doing just this very thing can unlock a significant amount of the weight and heaviness of one’s heart.
+This was a massive breakthrough for me, and I imagine it can be for you as well.

-We don’t praise God for the trials, we praise Him because He is faithful to get us through.
+We don’t praise God for the trials; we praise Him because He is faithful to see us through them.
 How?
 That’s His business!
 Our business is to trust and rely on Him.

-You’ll begin to focus better, see clearer, and think sharper.
+You’ll begin to focus more clearly, see more distinctly, and think more sharply.

 So praise God during your struggles.